deepakuniyaliit/hacktoberfest2021/README.md

 ![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)

+## Note - Dear contributors, this repositpry has been excluded from the Hacktoberfest, due to unknown reasons.
+If you make a pull request to this repository now, it will not be counted in the HacktoberFest.
+We will update our [new repository](https://github.com/deepakuniyaliit/open-source-projects) with new rules and guidelines by the end of 6th October 2021.
+Once we update it, you can again make the pull requests either by selecting the given list of issues or creating your own issue.
+Thanks for your cooperation and patience.

 Welcome Contributors,

 This repositry has been created as a medium for developers to participate in the **Hactoberfest 2021** event.
 You can sign up anytime between October 1 and October 31.
 Just be sure to sign up on the official **[Hacktoberfest](https://hacktoberfest.digitalocean.com/)** website for your pull requests to count.